Discover Mexico City

-Mexico City is not only the most important industrial, economic and cultural centre in the country but in the whole region of Central America also.
-The city’s nightlife and dining scene are impressive with a diverse selection of bars, pubs and clubs spread throughout the city.
+Mexico City’s nightlife and dining scene are impressive with a diverse selection of bars and restaurants spread throughout the city.
 You will be spoilt for choices when you visit Mexico City as the city presents a plethora of varied entertainment options.
-The city will never let you get bored and will always amuse you with its cultural performances, live music, concerts and plays or shopping etc.
+The city will never let you get bored and will always amuse you with its cultural performances, live music, concerts and plays, and much more.

 The cathedral was built on the North side of the Zocalo square over a period of 250 years.
 Like many buildings in Mexico City’s historical center, it is slowly sinking into the ground.
 You can get a tour to the bell tower and enjoy the view over the square.